-- If the gas supply pressure is varying or dropping below the specified pressure range, it can impair the performance of the detector or even damage the detector. - Non-volatile hydrocarbons, such as compressor oils, in the gas supplied to the detector can cause permanent damage to the detector. - If the supply gas is contaminated with particles (size ≥ 0.1 μm), water vapor or other non-volatile substances, it can impair the performance or even damage the detector. - Observe all requirements and specifications for the supply gas in this manual to avoid damage to the detector. - The gas supply and the gas supply pressure for the detector must meet the gas specifications in section 9.1 Performance Specifications, page 164. - Make sure that the gas supply is regulated to a stable gas pressure that is within the specified gas pressure range. - The gas supplied to the detector must be either air or nitrogen.
+- If the gas supply pressure is varying or dropping below the specified pressure range, it can impair the performance of the detector or even damage the detector. - Non-volatile hydrocarbons, such as compressor oils, in the gas supplied to the detector can cause permanent damage to the detector. - If the supply gas is contaminated with particles, water vapor or other non-volatile substances, it can impair the performance or even damage the detector. - Observe all requirements and specifications for the supply gas in this manual to avoid damage to the detector.

+Make sure that the location fulfils the following requirements for the gas supply:

+- The gas supply and the gas supply pressure for the detector must meet the gas specifications.
+See Performance Specifications (page 170). - Make sure that the gas supply is regulated to a stable gas pressure that is within the specified gas pressure range. - The gas supplied to the detector must be either air or nitrogen.
 Do not use helium or other supply gases. - Nitrogen gas (typically ≥ 95% nitrogen purity) is recommended for most applications.
-Air may be used when working with mobile phases of low combustibility. - With highly combustible mobile phases, such as tetrahydrofuran (THF) and other ethers and ketones, use nitrogen as supply gas.

-- The use of a non-bottled gas source is recommended, such as - A nitrogen generator with suitable air compressor or with a suitable in-house air source - Medical-grade nitrogen from an in-house liquid nitrogen source source.
+Air may be used when working with mobile phases of low combustibility. - With highly combustible mobile phases, such as tetrahydrofuran (THF) and other ethers or ketones, use only nitrogen as supply gas. - The use of a non-bottled gas source is recommended, such as - A nitrogen generator with suitable air compressor or with a suitable in-house air source - Medical-grade nitrogen from an in-house liquid nitrogen source